Iljaaa/machete/README.md

 ## Self validation functions

-You can use callable object in validation form just pas in on second position of rule array
+You can use callable object in validation form just pass it to second position of the rule array

-Validation will check return value of the object and if it returned false change form state on false.
+Validation will check return value of the object and if it returns false, the validation will change form state to false.

-If your function return not boolean value you get a validation exception.
+If your function doesn't returns a boolean value you will get a validation exception.

-A few examples of create self validation functions:
+A few examples of creating self validation functions:

 ```php
 ['attributeName', function () {}]